mschilder123/boxplorer2/ExampleVideos.md

 # Sample videos rendered with boxplorer2 #

+Note Youtube decided to abandon everybody that has overunder 3D; it only supports sidebyside now.

   * http://www.youtube.com/watch?v=GN6TIGY4PHI
 > Change width and height to desired dimensions in cfgs/menger-sphere/default.cfg and run
 > `./boxplorer2 cfgs/menger-sphere/ --render --fixedfov --overunder`